Wall Street Analyst Upgrade Philip Morris International Inc. [PM]. What else is Wall St. saying

 PM Stock Performance Analysis:

-Philip Morris International Inc. [PM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.37.
-With this latest performance, PM shares dropped by -8.98% in over the last four-week period, additionally sinking by -9.74% over the last 6 months – not to mention a rise of 15.09% in the past year of trading.
+Philip Morris International Inc. [PM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.63.
+With this latest performance, PM shares dropped by -2.49% in over the last four-week period, additionally sinking by -5.20% over the last 6 months – not to mention a rise of 13.18% in the past year of trading.

 Insight into Philip Morris International Inc. Fundamentals: